IlyaGulya/anvil-utils/README.md

 1. Follow Zac Sweer's [guide](https://www.zacsweers.dev/preparing-for-k2/#anvil) on how to prepare your project for Anvil with KSP and K2.
-2. Ensure you have at least `2.5.0-beta09` version of Anvil in your project.
+2. Ensure you have at least `0.3.3` version of Zac Sweer's Anvil in your project.
 3. Ensure you have `ksp` plugin applied to your project:
     ```kotlin
     plugins {